-Saint Louis University's Honors Program allows eligible students to develop an individual course of study that complements their undergraduate major, earning an honors degree in that discipline.
+A fit for any major, Saint Louis University's Honors Program allows eligible students to develop an individual course of study that complements their curriculum, earning an honors degree in that discipline.

 You may earn your additional credit hours in a variety of other ways, such as:

 - Contract courses: You may contract a nonhonors course in your major, minor or a core curriculum requirement to receive honors credit.
 In this case, the honors requirements are determined by the professor and the director of the Honors Program.
 If you pursue this option, you must change your course to Honors status within the first two weeks of the semester in question.